Schroeder-Group/3_Imputation-Workshop/README.md

 #NB add note about conda

-#NB Step 3: If I undersdood correctly; now it is the step when one has to use
+#NB Step 3: If I understood correctly; now it is the step when one has to use the file: imputation.smk

+#NB I wanted to ask you when running snake do we have to have in our folder/repository in the server, both the conf.file and imputation file for this to function?
+If, yes, perhaps adding this information will be useful.

 This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
 Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).